 You hear about it all the time—programming chops are invaluable and can get you all sorts of exciting and high-paying gigs.
-But which jobs use coding, and what kind of money can you expect to make in those fields?
-We’re here to answer all of your burning questions, my inquisitive buddy.
+But which careers use coding, and what kind of money can you expect to make in those fields?
+We’re here to answer all of your burning questions.

+In this article, you’ll get a rundown of these popular jobs, the salaries you’ll make with these positions, and their expected growth.
 We looked at coding jobs and salaries in the U.S. News and World Report to get you some facts and figures.
-In this article, you’ll get a rundown of the most popular jobs that require coding skills, the sorts of salaries you’ll make in those positions, and their expected growth.
 We’ll also let you in on the education level you’ll need for each job.
-Before long, you’ll be informed and rarin’ to get your programming chops polished up and ready for action!
+Before long, you’ll be informed and rarin’ to get your programming expertise polished up and ready for action!

 Use Your Coding Skills as a Database Administrator

 You don’t have to be a “pure programmer” to need crackerjack coding skills.
-There are tons of tech jobs (and some non-tech jobs) that require you to be able to pull lines of code out of your bag of tricks from time to time.
+There are tons of tech jobs (as well as some non-tech jobs) that require you to be able to write code from time to time.

 You’ll make a comfortable living as a database administrator and can plan on bringing home an average annual salary of $87,000.
 The job has seen steady growth and is projected to rise 11% faster than average.

 Code Up a Storm as a Network Administrator